 FORT GREENE PUPS' 20TH ANNIVERSARY PUPKIN DOG COSTUME CONTEST

 Pooches let their alter-egos shine, putting on some of the cutest and most creative costumes you've ever seen at the 20th annual Pupkin Dog Costume Contest in Fort Greene Park.
 Festivities begin at 11:30am.
 Suggested $5 donation.
 Rain date is 10/28. fortgreenepups.org

 GHOULS & GOURDS AT BROOKLYN BOTANIC GARDEN

 Save the date to shake a tail feather, show off your costume, and carouse with colossal puppets at Brooklyn Botanic Garden's wackiest costume parade!
 Noon-5:30pm, rain or shine.
 Kids under 12 free.

-ANNUAL HALLOWEEN CELEBRATION AT AMNH
+23RD ANNUAL AMNH HALLOWEEN CELEBRATION

 HAUNTED HOUSE & CHILDREN'S FALL FESTIVAL AT QUEENS COUNTY FARM

 10/27 & 10/28